asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
+(December 2022) A large set of hands-on experiences (18 samples) on malicious APK files created.

+(December 2022) A large set of hands-on experiences (18 samples) on malicious PDF files created.

 (March 2022) A set of tutorials on Cuckoo Sandbox was created and uploaded to the Tool-Tutorials folder.

 (March 2022) A set of tutorials and hands-on experiences on malware analysis using Rekall uploaded to the Tools-Tutorials folder.